giangnnt/KFS_API/README.md

 # KFS_API

-KFS_API is a RESTful API built with C# and the .NET Framework to support data management and operations for Koi Fish Show competitions.
-This API facilitates registration, scoring, and results tracking for koi exhibitions.
+KFS_API is a RESTful API built with C# and the .NET Framework to support data management and operations for Koi Farm Shop management.

 ## Table of Contents
 - [Getting Started]